trilemma-dev/SecureXPC/README.md

-Use pure Swift to easily and securely communicate with XPC Services and XPC Mach services.
+Use pure Swift to easily and securely communicate with XPC services and XPC Mach services.
 A client-server model enables you to use your own [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types to send messages to routes you define and receive replies.